 It comes with the molds, measuring beakers, goggles, balloons, stirring sticks, and the components you need to make around 12 bath bombs.
 After going through this you can continue to use it by purchasing your own ingredients at the store.
 These include sodium bicarbonate, citric acid, cornstarch, glycerin, vanilla fragrance, and other ingredients you can experiment with.

 I’d recommend this to girls under 10 as it’s fairly simple and gets a bit boring for kids beyond that age.

 4M Kitchen Science Kit

-Here’s another great kit from 4M that you can find for as little as $5.
+Here’s another great science kit for 5 and 6 year olds from 4M that you can find for as little as $5.
 It includes 6 different science experiments that include launching a rocket with vinegar, writing invisible messages, generating electricity with a lemon, creating a working volcano and more.

 This kit is inexpensive but does call for some common items you can find in your kitchen including lemons, vinegar, baking soda, and food coloring.
 So, you’ll need to be hands-on with your child and have these to make it work.

 As it’s a rather small kit it ships as an add-on item for orders of $25.
 So, you might want to check out 4M’s other basic kits like Bubble science, illusion science, magnet science, and static science, to get to that amount.

 Mineral, Rock, and Fossil Kit for Kids